nowdaysmen-sudo/koyeb/docs/sandbox.md

   - int > 0: Deep sleep only (e.g., 600 for 600s deep sleep)
   - dict: Explicit configuration with {"light_sleep": 300, "deep_sleep": 600}
 - `enable_tcp_proxy` - If True, enables TCP proxy for direct TCP access to port 3031
+- `privileged` - If True, run the container in privileged mode (default: False)

 **Returns**: